 Fig.3.
 Shaded relief of beach surfaces with last storm effect: erosion area (red), accretion area (green) and position of the erosion escarpment of the last storm events.
 A – Komarovo village; B – Repino village; C – Serovo village.

 Repino village.
 Beach width of the study area is about 40 m.
-On the surface of beach ridge and nearshore bottom boulders and pebbles dominate; the berm surface is smooth, in the backshore the erosion escarpment in steep slope of relict sand terrace.
-Height of terrace with dune complex is up to 10 m a.s.l.
+On the surface of the beach ridge and nearshore bottom boulders and pebbles dominate; the berm surface is smooth, in the backshore the erosion escarpment on the steep slope of relict sand terrace.
+Height of the terrace with the dune complex is up to 10 m a.s.l.
 On the terrace surface, composed on unconsolidated sand sediments, the dunes are developed.
-In the central part of the beach berm, remains of broken concrete seawall is located.
-In the southeastern part of study area the coast is strengthen by sloped seawall from granite blocks and boulders (coast protection structures of beginning of 20th century).
+In the central part of the beach berm, remains of broken concrete seawall are located.
+In the southeastern part of the study area the coast is strengthen by the sloped seawall from granite blocks and boulders (coast protection structures of beginning of the 20th century).
 In the nearshore there are several boulder groins, perpendicular to the shoreline.
-The distance between groins is about 50 m (Fig. 2).
+The distance between the groins is about 50 m (Fig. 2).
 Study area is a popular recreation zone, experienced during summer time significant anthropogenic load.

 Area of repeated laser scanning in August and December 2015 within described study area is 4460 m².
 Removed sand volume is 422.2 m³ (along 190 m of shoreline).
-The foot of erosion escarpment, formed after December storm, is located at the height 3 m a.s.l.
-Surface of dunes higher erosion escarpment did not touched by wave impact, sediment were removed downslope by gravity processes.
-Considering large area of slope surface, the volume of removed sand here is relatively small – about 25.3 m³ (or 6% of total volume of removed sediments).
+The foot of erosion escarpment, formed after the December storm, is located at the height 3 m a.s.l.
+Surface of dunes located higher erosion escarpment was not touched by wave impact, sediments were removed downslope by gravity processes.
+Considering large area of the slope surface, the volume of removed sand here is relatively small – about 25.3 m³ (or 6% of total volume of removed sediments).
 Most probably the main reason of sand transport here is not wave action, but landslides from the upper part of the slope.
 The wave impact zone is limited by the slope foot and beach berm.

-Most part of backshore near the slope foot (with local exception of accumulation caused by slope processes) is an area of intense erosion.
+Most part of the backshore near the the slope foot (with local exception of accumulation caused by slope processes) is an area of intense erosion.
 Part of eroded material was deposited in the nearshore – between the shoreline and remains of broken sand protection structures, worked as an artificial barrier for self-restoration of the beach after the storm.
-Volume of removed sand within study area is – 299.6 m³, volume of redeposited sediments – 122.6 m³ (table 1).
+Volume of removed sand within the study area is299.6 m³, volume of redeposited sediments – 122.6 m³ (Table 1).
 Total sediment loss reached 177 m³ or about 59% of removed sand volume.
-Erosion escarpment shifted landward for the distance 2.5–4 m, besides the new escarpments were formed within previously stable parts of the terrace slope.
+Erosion escarpment was shifted landward for the distance 2.5–4 m, besides the new escarpments were formed within previously stable parts of the terrace slope.

 Table 1.
-Volume of sediment material removed during storm 5-7 of December 2015
+Volume of sediment material removed during the storm of 5-7 December 2015